Mark Stover, Ph.D.

 "Preparing for Library Automation," McAlister Library, Fuller Theological Seminary, March 26, 1991.

-Guest Lecturer for Dr. Beverly Lynch, "College, University and Research Libraries," Graduate School of Education & Information Studies, Department of Information Studies, University of California, Los Angeles, on February 15, 2012.
+Guest Lecturer for Dr. Beverly Lynch, "College, University and Research Libraries," Graduate School of Education & Information Studies, Department of Information Studies, University of California, Los Angeles, Yearly class during winter quarter from 2012-2018.

 "Information and Society," Online course (LIBR 200) taught through the School of Library and Information Science, San Jose State University, Spring 2008-2011.